-NEW YORK, May 13 The dollar rallied session
+NEW YORK, May 13 The dollar climbed against the

-against the yen and euro for a third straight on Monday as U.S.
+yen and euro for a third straight session on Monday as U.S.

-retail sales data assuaged fears about an economic slowdown in
+retail sales data eased fears about an economic slowdown in the

 The dollar, which pierced the 100-yen mark last week,